PeytonCunningham720/hr-benefits-analyzer/README.md

 I'm excited about the opportunity to bring these analytical skills to Movement's HR team.
 Benefits and compensation work is deeply meaningful, it directly impacts team members' financial wellness and sense of being valued **(a current topic of discussion within the Golden gym and others)**.

-I'd love to discuss how my skills could support Movement's mission of growth, connection, and integrity.
+I'd love to discuss how my skills will support Movement's mission of growth, connection, and integrity.

 **Peyton Cunningham**